imgix/imgix-rb/README.md

 ## Purge Cache

-If you need to remove or update an image on imgix, you can purge it from our cache by initializing a client with your [api key](http://dashboard.imgix.com/api-keys), then calling `Imgix::Client#purge` with the resource path.
+If you need to remove or update an image on imgix, you can purge it from our cache by initializing a client with your [API key](http://dashboard.imgix.com/api-keys), then calling `Imgix::Client#purge` with the resource path.

 ```ruby
 client = Imgix::Client.new(domain: 'your-subdomain.imgix.net', api_key: 'your-key')